Conflict Interview Questions And Answers

 5. Build solutions based on new understanding.
 As you begin to listen and talk, information comes out that will help you co-create effective solutions with your partner.

-20 :: Describe a time when everyone in the meeting was opposing your ideas.
+Read More25 :: When everyone in meeting was opposing your ideas.
 How did you manage to work it out?

 Candidate should appear to know how to convince others that their point is right.
 Sees conflict as natural.
 Never personalizes it, but explains the issues involved forcefully; stands up for what he believes is best for the business in a logical and reasonable manner.